-Getting Around & Maps
+Getting Around Tucson & Maps

 Amtrak passenger service and major bus lines, such as Greyhound give you non-flying options for traveling to Tucson.
 For drivers, Tucson is on Interstate 10, the main highway between California and Florida.

-Tucson's Sun Link Streetcar Tucson's four-mile Sun Link Streetcar route links the University of Arizona campus with four downtown-area shopping-dining-entertainment districts, from Main Gate Square, adjacent to the university on the east end, to Mercado San Agustin, in the Sentinel Peak district on the west end, by way of the Historic Fourth Avenue and the Congress Street districts.
+Tucson's Sun Link Streetcar Tucson's four-mile Sun Link Streetcar route links the University of Arizona campus with four downtown-area shopping-dining-entertainment districts, from Main Gate Square, adjacent to the university on the east end, to Mercado San Agustin, in the Mercado district on the west end, by way of the Historic Fourth Avenue and the Congress Street districts.

 Utilize Tucson’s TuGo Bike Share for getting up close and personal with the Old Pueblo.

 Tucson's transportation system will get you where you need to go.
 In the city, call Sun Tran, the public bus system, at (520) 792-9222 for route maps and schedules.
 Of course, there are many major car rental agencies, charter services and taxi companies too.

 Traveling Around the State

 Arizona's diversity offers travelers an endless variety of experiences.
 Make Tucson your starting point for a tour of the state.
 To start planning your road trip, download a PDF map of open rest stops.